quantumx-apps/filebrowserDocs/content/en/docs/Advanced/source-configuration/sources.md

 Sources are the directories that FileBrowser Quantum makes available to users.
 Each source represents a filesystem path that can be browsed, searched, and managed through the web interface.

 {{% alert context="info" %}}
-**Getting Started:** For basic usage, you only need to define the `path` and optionally set `defaultEnabled: true`.
+**Getting Started:** For basic usage, you only need to define the `path` and optionally set **defaultEnabled** set to `true` to give the source to all new users.
 Most other configuration options can be left at their defaults.
 {{% /alert %}}

 ## Source Basics